 The Wandawega Dining Hall that served its last meal over 60 years ago reopens its doors.
 This little spot is coming back to life with the local best as well as star chefs from Chicago and beyond.

-It’s taken us 17 years of dreaming of bringing it back so we’re so excited to read about its re-opening in the new issue of Chicago Social magazine.
+It’s taken us 17 years of dreaming of bringing it back so we’re so excited to read about its re-opening in Chicago Social magazine.

-HOW IT WORKS: Guest groups that are staying with us can now experience their own private dinner in the historic dining hall by special arrangement with our partner chef Tyler Sailsbery of The Black Sheep.
-We’re also hosting a series of dinners with special guest chefs, including a dinner with Maxwell Robbins of Land And Sea Dept and Joe Flamm of Rose Mary to benefit The Wandawega Historical Society (stay tuned for dates, we’ll announce a limited number of seats on social).
+HOW IT WORKS: Guest groups that are staying with us can now experience their own private dinner in the historic dining hall by special arrangement with local caterers.
+We also hosted a series of dinners with special guest chefs, including Maxwell Robbins of Land And Sea Dept and Joe Flamm of Rose Mary to benefit The Wandawega Historical Society.

 Following is the story which is written on every placemat: